OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 ![Tenant overview](tenant-overview.png)

 It's worth mentioning that each project can control its interaction with tenants.
 By default the multi-tenant deployment features are disabled.
 You can allow deployments with/without a tenant, which is a hybrid mode that's useful when you're transitioning to a fully multi-tenant project.

 There's also a mode where you can require a tenant for all deployments, which disables untenanted deployments for that project.

 ![Tenant project settings](multi-tenant-project-settings.png)

-Onboarding a new customer as a tenant in Octopus can be as simple as creating your tenant, connecting your project to each applicable environment and entering your variable values, and deploying.
+Onboarding a new customer as a tenant in Octopus can be as simple as creating your tenant, connecting your project to each applicable environment and entering your variable values, then deploying.

 ### Tenant tags {#tenant-tags}

-In Octopus, [tenant tags](https://octopus.com/docs/tenants/tenant-tags) help you classify your tenants using custom tags that meet your needs, and tailor tenanted deployments for your projects and environments.
+In Octopus, [tenant tags](https://octopus.com/docs/tenants/tenant-tags) help you classify your tenants using custom tags, and tailor tenanted deployments for your projects and environments.

 Tenant tags also make it easier to work with tenants as groups instead of individuals.
-As tenant tags are fully customizable, you can apply meaningful metadata to tenants, allowing you to describe them using your own terminology, and tailor the deployment process to their needs.
+As tenant tags are fully customizable, you can apply meaningful metadata to tenants.
+This allows you to describe them using your own terminology, and tailor the deployment process to their needs.

 In the tenant overview below, **Capital Animal Hospital** has the `Branding` tag included:

 ![Tenant tag for branding](tenant-tag-branding.png)

-This is used to indicate that they have opted-in for customized branding of their instance of the **Vet Clinic** application.
+This indicates that they've opted-in for customized branding of their instance of the **Vet Clinic** application.

-When you build out the deployment process, you can include a tenant tag as a run condition to customise the process for your customers.
+When you build out the deployment process, you can include a tenant tag as a run condition to customize the process for your customers.
 By applying tags to steps, you are able to specify steps that should only run for customers that match selected tenant tags.

 ![Tenant tag applied to step](tenant-tag-branding-step.png)